 - Pesto, Roasted Chickpeas and Tahini Dressing

-How to Store Aubergine Pizza
+How to Store Your Low Carb Eggplant Pizza

-If you have any Pesto Hummus left over, it will last up to a week in the fridge in an airtight jar or container – or you can freeze in an ice-cube tray and then pop each block out to defrost when required.
+If you have any pesto hummus left over, it will last up to a week in the fridge in an airtight jar or container – or you can freeze in an ice-cube tray and then pop each block out to defrost when required.

-- Olive oil (for brushing the aubergines)
+- Olive oil (for brushing the eggplant slices)

 - Handful cherry tomatoes, sliced